brunoccst/portfolio/portfolio.web/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a React + Typescript application built with Vite.

+## Dependencies
+- React 18.2
+- Typescript 5.2.2
+- Vite 5.2

 ## How to build the project?
 You can build the project with the following command: